Can I Change My Tyre Size?

 While it’s true that some cars do have different tyres fitted on their axles, these are typically done deliberately at the vehicle manufacturer’s factory, in partnership with tyre makers.
 The cars in question are often rear-wheel-drive BMWs and Mercedes-Benz, which roll off the production line fitted with wider tyres on the rear wheels.

-It should be noted that this doesn’t equate to a mismatch, since the same tyres are fitted on each axle, and the vehicle manufacturers have made an intentional decision to increase the traction generated on the rear driving wheels, so as to enhance the car’s driving dynamics.
+It should be noted that this doesn’t equate to a mismatch, since the same tyres are fitted on each axle.
+The vehicle manufacturers essentially make an intentional decision to increase the traction generated on the rear driving wheels, so as to enhance the car’s driving dynamics.
 These cars – as well as the ‘OE’ (Original Equipment) tyres selected – have been designed and built to accommodate different tyres.
 Find out more about replacing tyres in axle pairs, and why it’s important.

 Are there any circumstances when I can change with my tyre size?